mike2611/mi-catalogo/README.md

 # Mi Catalogo

 > This project is a catalog for cars.
-Where cars can be added, deleted, or modified their register.
+Where cars can be added, deleted, or get their registration changed.

 ![screenshot](/images/screenShot.png)